Securing APIs: NextAuth

 }

-Now, open your project in the browser, navigating to http://localhost:3000 and sign in using your github credentials.
-Try the following command again:
+Now, open your project in the browser, navigate to http://localhost:3000 and sign in with the following credentials:

 curl http://localhost:3000/api/tasks